Rep. Van Drew to Newsmax: VP Should Have Invited Immigrants In

-Vice President Kamala Harris should have invited the migrants that were dropped off by busloads at her home at the Naval Observatory on Christmas Eve inside and taken care of them if she is "so in favor" of the nation's open border that she's never visited, Rep. Jeff Van Drew said on Newsmax Monday.
+Vice President Kamala Harris should have invited the migrants inside that were dropped off by busloads at her home at the Naval Observatory on Christmas Eve and taken care of them if she is "so in favor" of the nation's open border that she's never visited, Rep. Jeff Van Drew told Newsmax on Monday.

 "She has a very big residence and plenty of room that could have fed them, kept them warm, given them blow-up beds that they could have slept on," the New Jersey Republican said on Newsmax's "John Bachman Now.
 "She should have invited them in and they should have started a nice soup and kitchen food line in her residence there … she could have taken care of them for a while and actually given them a wonderful Christmas."